This is a subproject of the national campaign «Saving lives together».

 A tough experience

 Training in first aid is not sufficient to prepare people for the psychological strain they will undertake both during and after taking part in a first aid situation.
 Medical personnel often conduct a debrief after severe incidents.
-However, first aid providers are seldom included, though it may have been their efforts which had the greatest impact on the patient's outcome The purpose of this follow-up program is to help the first aid providers to process a difficult experience.
-Simultaneously, we wish to help them attain a sense of achievement despite the personal strain following the first aid incidence.
+However, first aid providers are seldom included, though it may have been their efforts which had the greatest impact on the patient's outcome The purpose of this follow-up program is to help the first aid providers to process a difficult experience and to review the incident together with professionals.
+Simultaneously, we wish to help them attain a sense of achievement despite the personal strain following the experience.

 This program will consist of the following components: